 - More info: The Hermitage of St. Petersburg: What to see and how to avoid queues.

-- Guided tours: Skip the Line: Hermitage Museum Private Walking Tour.
+- Recommended guided tour: Skip the Line: Hermitage Museum Private Walking Tour.

 In the Hermitage interiors there is a cafeteria where sandwiches and salads are served, which I only recommend if you are going to spend the whole day at the Hermitage, since it’s not possible to leave and re-enter.
 If you eat something fast and then you keep going with the visit in the afternoon to the Hermitage, it’s fine, but you have to consider that the prices will be more expensive than in outdoors, as food is not very varied and in summer there may be agglomerations.